SpEZiiL/makefile-template/README.md

  is a good choice as a testing software as it is literally created for something like this.

+If you're building a library, every test file will be linked with the static object files, so that you can actually test the content in the library.

 ### Makefile Rules ###

 The Makefile has a bunch of rules that you can target.